 With two coasts, Costa Rica is a dream for travelers looking to catch a wave.
-Both the Pacific and Caribbean sides offer some of the best breaks in the world, with enough variety to accommodate beginners and experts alike.
-If you’re keen to surf the “Rich Coast,” you don’t have to be a professional—you just need to know where to go.
+The Pacific and Caribbean sides offer some of the best breaks in the world, with enough variety to accommodate beginners and experts alike.
+If you're keen to surf the "Rich Coast," you don't have to be a professional—you just need to know where to go.

 Surfing Costa Rica